catbox305/cge/README.md

-### cgepy // 6.7
+### cgepy // 6.8
 ###### A simple graphics engine with no dependencies.
 ***
 Looking for something simple to use?
-Need to make a simple program quickly?\
+Need to make a simple program quickly?
+Want to use a reliable package, for once?\
 cgepy's got you covered.

 Featuring a powerful, but easy-to-use system, you can make full games with cgepy.\
-Though libraries like Pygame offer better graphics, mouse detection, and more, cgepy is ever growing.
+Though cgepy lacks many things like mouse control support, native keyboard support, it is ever growing and will soon have so many features in place of those, while maintaining that same speed and reliablility.

 Upcoming features include:
 > Text Engine - Full support for text inside grids.\